Webstrates/webstrates.github.io/_posts/2017-07-07-how-it-works.md

 ## The `MutationObserver` JavaScript API
 The [`MutationObserver` JavaScript API](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) provides a way for developers to react to changes in the DOM.
-Every change to the DOM (except changes to input fields and textareas as several other mechanism for detecting changes to these elements exist) triggers a user-defined callback function, allowing developers to track changes made by other parts of a web application.
+Every change to the DOM (except changes to input fields and textareas, as several other mechanism for detecting changes to these elements exist) triggers a user-defined callback function, allowing developers to track changes made by other parts of a web application.